DiscordMix/Mix/README.md

 Mix (previously known as Forge) is a powerful, modular and extensible Discord bot framework for serious bot development.

-**Note**: Mix is a library to create bots and not a Discord API library.
+**Note**: Mix is a library to create bots and not a Discord API wrapper library.

 #### Useful Links